 Leverage best practices with your school signage systems that enable your school’s mission and vision, as well as enable your faculty, staff, and administration to have the necessary time to become a digital signage champion.
 Let the content creators know that they gain an incredible amount of flexibility through configuration versus customization.

-Start every project meeting with the recognition that this project is the catalyst for change and that getting the full ROI out of a new technology requires a thorough but flexible plan of action.
+Start every project meeting with the recognition that this project is the catalyst for change.
+Getting the full ROI out of a new technology requires a thorough but flexible plan of action.
 Start to create a culture where your school will anticipate and embrace significant changes.
-Engage your faculty to develop and produce programs that will raise awareness, build confidence and generate excitement for the school body using school signage systems.
+Engage your faculty to develop and produce programs that will raise awareness.
+Additionally to, build confidence and generate excitement for the school body using school signage systems.

 Get a commitment from senior administrators and department heads to reserve their time for the duration of the technology implementation project.
 Provide training for the digital signage software and demonstrate the benefits of utilizing the school signage systems.
 At the onset of the project, have the administration communicate to all departments that all school announcements will be channeled through the new system.

 Part of your training plan for your departmental leads on the project team needs to include the transfer of knowledge from your consultants.
-Include one of your sharpest IT members on the project team and have him or her sit in on blueprint/discovery sessions and be actively involved in the decision making process.
+Include one of your sharpest IT members on the project team.
+So, you cam have him or her sit in on blueprint/discovery sessions and be actively involved in the decision making process.
 This will pay dividends when the project is underway.

 Be aware that ensuring the security of your digital signage software is a major project in itself.
 The best way to avoid hassle down the road is to ask your vendor upfront about their software security measures.
 Assign IT staff who understand the nuances and anomalies of software security to learn the school signage systems.
 Confidence in the security of your data is a critical factor in successful transformations.

-Assign one or more digital signage champions to develop an internal training program that’s focused not only on the transition level but also on the process level.
-Develop training scenarios using samples of content that is meaningful and familiar to your users, such as school schedules or photo slideshows.
+Assign one or more digital signage champions to develop an internal training program.
+That’s focused not only on the transition level but also on the process level.
+This is especially important for enterprise digital signage projects.
+Develop training scenarios using samples of content that is meaningful and familiar to your users.
+For example, school schedules or photo slideshows.
 Ask your vendor for materials to help with internal training.

 Be intentional at the onset of the project to create a culture of positive change.
-When necessary, caution faculty and administrators that want to cling on to the old processes and consult individually with those who are determined not to accept change.
+When necessary, caution faculty and administrators that want to cling on to the old processes.
+It’s best to consult individually with those who are determined not to accept change.

 Remember that these steps are only the beginning.
-When things have stabilized, be mindful that if you want to maximize the ROI of your school signage systems, you need to keep the momentum going through communication, visibility, and oversight to exploit the next wave of benefits and optimizations.
+When things have stabilized, be mindful that if you want to maximize the ROI of your school signage systems.
+So, you need to keep the momentum going through communication, visibility, and oversight to exploit the next wave of benefits and optimizations.